2024 Annual Conference

 The Conference Hotel is the Millennium Biltmore, Los Angeles.
 We have reserved room blocks available at discounted rates for all conference attendees.
 Room reservations will be required.

 You may make your reservations any time, either online, or by calling 213-612-1575.
 Mention the California Preservation Conference or the group discount code of 2405PRESERVE.
-If you book online, select your room from this page, and then enter the 2405PRESERVE code under Codes & Options -> Group Code.
+If you book online, select your room from this page, If the link doesn’t work, then you can try entering 2405PRESERVE under Codes & Options -> Group Code.

 You must book by Friday, May 3, 2024 and identify yourself as part of the Group.